Surgery

 • help diagnose a brain tumour

-Brain surgery is not suitable for everyone.
-It’s a major operation so you need to be well enough.
-And some tumours grow in areas of the brain that are difficult for doctors to operate such as the brain stem.
+Brain surgery isn’t suitable for everyone.
+It is a major operation, so you need to be well enough to have it.
+Some tumours grow in areas of the brain that are difficult for surgeons to reach, such as the brain stem.

 Read about the different treatments for brain and spinal cord tumours